 Credit Counseling Isn’t for Everyone

-There are a number of benefits in using credit counseling, including what you learn about how to manage your finances as well as the possibility of lowering your overall debt and getting out of debt sooner.
+There are a number of benefits in using credit counseling, including free personal finance education and help with negotiating rates and fees.
 However, it is not something that you should enter into lightly.